 Mixpanel provides two methods to let you track those actions;

 - When a new user signs up, call mixpanel.alias("YOUR_USER_ID") once.

 - When a user logs in, call mixpanel.identify("YOUR_USER_ID").

-Sally comes to your website for the first time.
-Mixpanel assigns Sally a randomly generated ID, which is known as a Mixpanel distinct_id (for more information, see: How do Mixpanel’s libraries assign unique identifiers by default?).
+- Sally comes to your website for the first time.
+Mixpanel assigns Sally a randomly generated ID, which is known as a Mixpanel distinct_id.

-Calling mixpanel.alias(“firstname.lastname@example.org”) doesn't actually change her Mixpanel distinct_id; instead, what it does do is add the ID "email@example.com" to a lookup table on Mixpanel’s end and map it to the original Mixpanel distinct_id.
+- The mixpanel.alias(“firstname.lastname@example.org”) method doesn't change her Mixpanel distinct_id.
+It adds the ID "email@example.com" to a Mixpanel lookup table and maps it to the original Mixpanel distinct_id “12345”.

 - Now Mixpanel calls the mixpanel.identify("firstname.lastname@example.org") method and passes the ID ("email@example.com") to all subsequent pages and logins whenever Mixpanel sees data for "firstname.lastname@example.org”.

 - Mixpanel remaps her original distinct_id of “12345”.
 So all actions Sally takes–whether on your site, in your app, or anonymously before she signed up for her account–maps to her.